MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 When you create a bot to enable the global routing endpoint for a region, ensure that you specify the `cloud` parameter as `teams` in the URL.
 For example, if the URL is `../{cloud}/v3/conversations/{conversationId}`, specify the cloud parameter to `../teams/v3/conversations/12345`.

 > [!NOTE]
-> If a bot calls <https://smba.trafficmanager.net/teams/> for a GCC, GCCH, and DOD tenant, the requests sends an error.
-For GCC, GCCH, and DOD tenants, the URL root can't be public, instead it needs to be specific to these environments.
+> If a bot calls <https://smba.trafficmanager.net/teams/> for a GCC, GCCH, and DOD tenant, the requests sends an status error code **404 (FILE_NOT_FOUND)**.
+For GCC, GCCH, and DOD tenants, the URL root can't be public, instead it needs to be specific to these environments, for example <https://smba.infra.gcc.teams.microsoft.com>.

 ## Code samples